-An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2021, including a certification by the CEO.
+An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2022, including an attestation by the CEO.
 Key operational risks and any control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-Significant progress has continued to be made with enhancing the Company's management of operational risk in 2021.
-This will remain a key focus in 2022, along with ongoing work in areas of regulatory focus.
-The CRO provided his own opinion on the CEO's certificate which confirms accuracy of the CEO's declaration and noted no additional qualifications or weaknesses.
-There has been regular reporting to the Risk Committee throughout the year to ensure that areas of improvement are both identified and remediated, and this monitoring will continue in 2022.
+Significant progress has continued to be made with enhancing the Company's management of operational risk in 2022.
+This will remain a key focus in 2023, along with ongoing work in areas of regulatory focus.
+The Chief Risk Officer (CRO) provided an opinion on the CEO's attestation which confirms accuracy of the CEO's declaration and noted no additional qualifications or weaknesses.
+There has been regular reporting to the Risk Committees throughout the year to ensure that areas of improvement are both identified and remediated, and this monitoring will continue in 2023.

-During 2021, the Chairman provided an attestation in respect of the Company's adherence to the Aviva Governance Framework and Subsidiary Governance Principles.
+During 2022, the Chairman provided an attestation in respect of the Company's adherence to the Aviva Governance Framework and Subsidiary Governance Principles.
 No qualifications or weaknesses were identified.